 - Registry members have lost an average of 66 lbs and kept it off for 5.5 years.

-- 45% of registry participants lost the weight on their own and the other 55% lost weight with the help of some type of program.
+- 45% of registry participants lost weight on their own, and the other 55% lost weight with the help of some type of program.

-- 98% of Registry participants report that they modified their food intake in some way to lose weight.
+- 98% of Registry participants report that they modified their food intake to lose weight.

 - 94% increased their physical activity, with the most frequently reported form of activity being walking.